-Over the last few years a ton of training material has been trying to promote posterior chain training as much as possible.
+The training material from the last few years promotes posterior chain training.
 Being “quad dominant” is now the biggest sin of them all.
 Glutes and hamstrings are good.
-Quadriceps are bad and only losers feel them when they squat.
-Legend has it that every time you feel your quads working hard somewhere a mad fitness guru breaks something.
+Quadriceps are bad, and only losers feel them when they squat.
+Legend has it that every time you feel your quads working during squats, a mad fitness guru breaks something.

 “You gotta use your ass,” said the guru and slapped the gluteus maximus of his apprentice.

 The glute hysteria is spreading faster than ever thanks to a specific group of people – the Glute Brahs.
-Those are guys who promote all kinds of glute exercises such as low bar squats, hip thrust a.k.a. barbell fucking, kettlebell swings a.k.a bell humping, donkey kicks and many more.
-The list is long, the repertoire extensive.
+Those would be the guys promoting all kinds of glute exercises such as low bar squats, hip thrusts a.k.a. barbell fucking, kettlebell swings a.k.a bell humping, donkey kicks and much more.
+The repertoire is extensive.

-The case becomes even more interesting when the the subject of “glute activation” is brought up.
-People who can make their glutes “fire” properly are considered master magicians and those who can’t need to be coached by the gurus how to develop effective relationship with their own glutes.
+The case becomes even more interesting when the subject of “glute activation” is brought up.
+People who can make their glutes “fire” properly are considered master magicians whereas those who can’t have to be coached by the gurus how to develop an effective relationship with their own glutes.

 “Sensei, show me the way.
 Tell me how to use my glutes more efficiently when I squat,” said the apprentice.

-The end result from this mania is a bunch of people sticking their butts as far as back as possible when they squat.
-Those guys look around at the gym with an expression on their faces saying: “I am using my glutes.
+This mania results in a horde of lifters sticking their butts as far back as possible during squats while looking around with an expression saying “I am using my glutes.
 You mad, bro?”

-Ironically, it’s hard to find a quad exercise, besides a few such as the leg extension, that does not require the use of your hips.
+Ironically, it’s hard to find a quad exercise besides the leg extension that does not require the use of your hips.
 Even when you are performing movements like Hack squats and front squats, the glutes are working pretty hard along with the quads.
-That’s because in every squatting motion there is an element of hip extension which cannot happen without the glutes contracting and moving the hips forward.
+In every squatting motion, there is an element of hip extension which cannot happen without the glutes contracting.

 Therefore, being afraid that your quads are eating your ass makes no sense.
-The only muscle group that participates less during pushing exercises would be the hamstrings a.k.a. leg biceps, but that muscle group was never supposed to be as dominant in the first place.
+The only muscle group that participates less during pushing exercises would be the hamstrings a.k.a. leg biceps, but they were never supposed to be dominant during squats in the first place.

-That’s why if you want to do more posterior chain training, it makes sense to focus on the weakest links (the hamstrings) by performing dedicated exercises such as deadlifts, swings, sprinting, good mornings, leg curls…etc. Stealing from your quadriceps is not an option.
-You shouldn’t have favorite muscles, sorry.
-They all love you, love them back.
+That’s why if you want to do more posterior chain training, it makes sense to focus on the weakest link (the hamstrings) by performing dedicated exercises such as deadlifts, swings, sprinting, good mornings, leg curls…etc. Stealing from your quadriceps is not an option.
+You shouldn’t have favorite muscles.
+They all love you.
+Love them back.

 No. In fact, being quad dominant is natural in squatting exercises.
 The main difference between the squat and the deadlift is the degree of knee involvement.
-When you squat the knee bends much more compared to the deadlift.
+When you squat, the knee bends more compared to the deadlift.
 The more the knee bends, the more leg dominant an exercise becomes.
 It’s unavoidable.
-There is nothing unhealthy about being quad dominant in movements that are….quad dominant by nature.
+There is nothing unhealthy about being quad dominant in movements that are….well…quad dominant by nature.

-In the beginning the idea to pay more attention to the posterior chain was fine, given the fact that many people don’t know the difference between hamstrings and quadriceps.
+In the beginning, the shift towards posterior chain training was fine, given the fact that many people don’t know the difference between hamstrings and quadriceps.
 However, it has turned into complete lunacy.